IRB Policies and Procedures

 (b) where no participants have been enrolled and no additional risks have been identified; or

-(c) where the remaining research activities are limited to data analysis.
+(d) where the remaining research activities are limited to data analysis.

-(9) Continuing review of research, not conducted under an investigational new drug application or investigational device exemption where categories two (2) through eight (8) do not apply but the IRB has determined and documented at a convened meeting that the research involves no greater than minimal risk and no additional risks have been identified.
+Category 9 - Continuing review of research, not conducted under an investigational new drug application or investigational device exemption where categories two (2) through eight (8) do not apply but the IRB has determined and documented at a convened meeting that the research involves no greater than minimal risk and no additional risks have been identified.

 Expedited Review of Minor Changes to Approved Research

-- Diminish the project's scientific validity
+- Diminish scientific validity

 - Expand eligibility criteria

-- Alter the willingness of subjects to enroll or continue in the study
+- Alter the willingness of subjects to enroll or continue

 - Add a new consent form